Razik18/Microsoft_CAA2024/README.md

 # Weather Forecasting System

 ## Project Members
-- Abderazzak Saïb
+- Abderazzak Saïb: M5 and Backend
-- Nabil Ajiach
+- Nabil Ajiach: Frontend

 ## Overview
 This project is a comprehensive weather forecasting system that integrates various technologies to provide real-time weather information, indoor and outdoor environmental data, and detailed weather reports.
 The system includes three main components: a backend server, an M5Stack-based IoT device, and a frontend web application built with Streamlit.